haraka/Haraka/docs/plugins/rcpt_to.in_host_list.md

 * host_list

   Specifies the list of hosts that are local to this server.

-This can be a simple list of hosts, or it can be a regex.
+* host_list_regex

+  Specifies the list of regexes that are local to this server.

 * host_list.ini